caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 QUERY adopts the semantics of GET; it is safe and idempotent, unlike POST.
-However, like POST, it allows for a body in the request, the query itself, where the query langage nominated by the Content-Type header.
+However, like POST, it allows for a body in the request, the query itself, where the query language is nominated by the Content-Type header.

 ### Revisions